-Cut 16 strips, leaving the center in tact.
+Step 5: Cut 16 strips, leaving the center intact.
 Cut in quarters first, then eights, then sixteenths.
 Like a sunburst!

-Take two strips (next to each other), one in each hand, and twist them 2 times away from each other, then pinch together the edges.
-Look at this photo below.
+Step 6: Take two strips (next to each other), one in each hand, and twist them 2 times away from each other, then pinch together the edges, to form one point of an 8-point star.

 Continue twisting and pinching together the strips to form 8 points in this star.

-Cover and let this rise again while oven preheats.
+Step 7: Cover and let this rise again while the oven preheats.

 Step 8: Bake for 15 minutes or until golden brown!
 Brush with butter if you like and sprinkle with powdered sugar!

 When it comes out, it will dazzle.

-Sprinkle with powdered sugar or brush with butter.
+Sprinkle with powdered sugar or brush with butter., or both!

 Serve as a morning bread or with afternoon tea, decorating with fresh cranberries if you like.

-On the homefront: It’s winter solstice, the darkest day of the year.
+On the homefront: It’s the Winter Solstice, the darkest day of the year.
 It wasn’t until I moved to the Pacific Northwest that this began to have meaning.
-Here, and as I get older, it becomes more significant, not only in the physical world but in the spiritual world.
+Here, and as I get older, it becomes more significant, not only in the physical world but in my inner world.
 For most of my life, I’ve resisted darkness, desperately seeking light, in all its forms.
 Physical and non-physical.

-This year in particular has been a lesson in sitting with the darkness that inevitably comes to all of us, in time.
-Like night and day, winter and summer, it is half of the whole, the half I’ve tended to resist.
+This year in particular has been a lesson in sitting with the darkness that inevitably comes to all of us in time.
+Like night and day, winter and summer, it is half of the whole, the half I’ve tended not to accept.
+But it keeps surfacing, perhaps waiting for me to have enough courage to face it.
 For many years, I’ve simply not allowed it.
 Distracting and busying myself.
-But it keeps surfacing, perhaps waiting for me to have enough courage to face it.
+Being productive.
+Denying it.

-But there is a different way I’m told from the wise ones who have gone before us – the path of acceptance.
-Witnessing and accepting all parts of myself, the good, the bad and the ugly -my fears, my guilt, my shame, the most hidden of all.
-Embracing what arises.
-My prayer to the universe today . . . give me courage to sit with the darkness, and simply allow it to be.
-No judgment.
+But there is a different way I’m told from the wise ones who have gone before us – acceptance.
+Witnessing and accepting all parts of myself, the good, the bad and the ugly -my fears, guilt, and shame- the most hidden of all.

 Sending you love and courage to embrace all.